 - Host a fitness-tracker challenge with your friends or co-workers to see who can take the most steps in a day or week.

 - Seek the help of friends and family.
 Getting help with an event will help you brainstorm creative ideas, divide the work, and have more fun.

 - Crunch the numbers.
 In the early stages of planning, you should identify your expenses and potential sources of income and donations.
 You should also set a fundraising goal for your event.

 - Keep expenses low.
 Increase the amount of money you raise by limiting the amount of money you spend.
 Keep your expenses low by asking people to donate or discount items such as venue rental fees, entertainment, decorations, food and beverages.
 Ask for donations for auction items and raffle prizes.

 - Make a list, check it twice.
 Who will want to be involved in your event?
 Identify who those people are, how you want to get them involved, how you will ask them, and if they will be available when you need them.

 - Shout it from the rooftops.
 Much of your success will depend on how well you spread the word about your event and the number of people you invite.
 How do you plan to let people know about your event?
-The more ways you can get the word out, the better.
+From yard signs and postcards to social media and email, the more ways you can get the word out, the better.

 - Incorporate other ways to raise money.
 Think about creative ways to raise funds — live or silent auctions, raffles, 50-50 drawings, passing the hat, and sales of food or merchandise are just some examples of ways you can raise additional funds at an event.

 - Don’t forget to say thanks.
-Send letters to all of the supporters and volunteers that helped make your event a success.
+Send letters or emails to all of the supporters and volunteers that helped make your event a success.
 You will probably want their help again next year!